NANASHI0X74/ideas/personal-slash-misc stuff/quoteable one-liners.md

 ## ...but by BMTH
 - And when you die, the only kingdom you'll see is two foot wide and six foot deep

+## ...but by The Offspring
+- if it sounds sarcastic, don't take it seriously.
+If it sounds dangerous, do not try this at home or at all and if it offends you, just don't listen to it.

 Stupid thought-logfile stuff
 =======